Pfaffenthal Panoramic Elevator: Inauguration

 The elevator was opened to the public following an official inauguration ceremony on July 22, 2016.
 In its first year of operation, the Pfaffenthal Panoramic Elevator is estimated to have carried more than 33,000 persons.
-In December 2017, Lydie Polfer, Mayor of Luxembourg City, announced a desire for the construction of a third public elevator in the city, between the Petrusse Valley and Ville Haute, modelled on the success of the Grund and Pfaffenthal elevators.
+In December 2017, Lydie Polfer, Mayor of Luxembourg City, announced a desire for the construction of a third public elevator in the city, between the Pétrusse Valley and Place de la Constitution in the Ville Haute, modelled on the success of the Grund and Pfaffenthal elevators.
+As of 2024, this project was still in the stage of preliminary analysis.